neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/CommandLine.rst

 Wrapper Script
 --------------

-FLOW3 uses two platform specific wrapper scripts for running the actual
+TYPO3 Flow uses two platform specific wrapper scripts for running the actual
 commands:

-* *flow3.bat* is used on Windows machines
+* *flow.bat* is used on Windows machines
-* *flow3* is used on all other platforms
+* *flow* is used on all other platforms

-Both files are located and must be run from the main directory of the FLOW3 installation.
+Both files are located and must be run from the main directory of the TYPO3 Flow installation.
 The command and further options are passed as arguments to the respective wrapper script.

-In the following examples we refer to these wrapper scripts just as "the *flow3* script".
+In the following examples we refer to these wrapper scripts just as "the *flow* script".

 .. tip::

-	If you are a Windows user and use a shell like `msysGit`_, you can mostly follow the Unix style examples and use the *flow3* script instead of *flow3.bat*.
+	If you are a Windows user and use a shell like `msysGit`_, you can mostly follow the Unix style examples and use the *flow* script instead of *flow.bat*.

 Help System
 -----------

-Without specifying a command, the *flow3* script responds by displaying the current version number and the current context:
+Without specifying a command, the *flow* script responds by displaying the current version number and the current context:

 .. code-block:: none

-	$ ./flow3
+	$ ./flow
-	FLOW3 1.x.x ("Development" context)
+	TYPO3 Flow 1.x.x ("Development" context)
-	usage: ./flow3 <command identifier>
+	usage: ./flow <command identifier>

-	See "./flow3 help" for a list of all available commands.
+	See "./flow help" for a list of all available commands.

-In addition to the packages delivered with the FLOW3 core, third-party packages may provide any number of custom commands.
+In addition to the packages delivered with the TYPO3 Flow core, third-party packages may provide any number of custom commands.
 A list of all currently available commands can be obtained with the *help* command:

 .. code-block:: none

-	$ ./flow3 help
+	$ ./flow help
-	FLOW3 1.x.x ("Development" context)
+	TYPO3 Flow 1.x.x ("Development" context)
-	usage: ./flow3 <command identifier>
+	usage: ./flow <command identifier>

 	The following commands are currently available:

-	PACKAGE "TYPO3.FLOW3":
+	PACKAGE "TYPO3.Flow":
 	----------------------------------------------------------------------------
-	* flow3:cache:flush                        Flush all caches
+	* flow:cache:flush                         Flush all caches
 	  cache:warmup                             Warm up caches

 	  configuration:show                       Show the active configuration